-A: The ObG Project is a mobile-friendly designed for providers, by providers, as a fast, easy way to access accurate, reliable and current information on women’s health.
-We saw a need for a site with provider-level information, one that’s easy to navigate and actually built for mobile devices.
+A: The ObG Project is a mobile-friendly platform designed for providers, by providers, as a fast, easy way to access accurate, reliable and current information on women’s health.
+We saw a need for a web app with provider-level information, one that’s easy to navigate and actually built for mobile devices.
 At the end of each knowledge entry you will find a section entitled ‘Learn More’ which will take you to the relevant guideline, paper or website we have referenced, so that you can read primary sources when you have the time.
 We also include links to the subspecialists you may need to ‘learn more’ about the topic and help you provide additional care for your patient.
 The writing team has strived to provide open access articles and make use of free government and public health sites whenever possible.

 Click here to learn more about the team behind The ObG Project.

 Q:Do I need to register to access The ObG Project site?